christine-iyer/blahg-blahg-blahg/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-not sure why not working on heroky
+not sure why not working on heroku maybe not a heroku problem.
 In the project directory, you can run:

 ### `npm start`